aproposorg/KV260-PYNQ-tutorial/README.md

 ## Description

 This repository contains a simple PYNQ design that calculates correlation coefficients from two given signals.
-This function will be implemented in FPGA via Xilinx HLS, it called ''getCorrelator''.
+This function will be implemented in FPGA via Xilinx HLS, it is called ''getCorrelator''.

-The tutorial will cover the PYNQ design flow, include how to port a C function into HLS styled C in Vitis HLS, how to Vivado block design for KV260, how to create a PYNQ overlay, how to use the overlay in python environment.
+The tutorial will cover the PYNQ design flow, including how to port a C function into HLS styled C in Vitis HLS, how to Vivado block design for KV260, how to create a PYNQ overlay, how to use the overlay in python environment.

 ## Acknowledgement